stephcole/Project-Wiki/Creating-Your-App.md

 [[_TOC_]]

-#Footy Demo

-The Footy Demo app is an example of what you're trying to build.
-Feel free to look at it's code, play around with it's functionality, and thoroughly read the comments.
-You can refer to it whenever you need to get the basic idea of what you're trying to do, and apply it to your own app.

 #What You're Building

 There are 3 distinct portions of the app that you'll be trying to create, and we have individual stories to walk you through each portion.